 PHONE – If your phone is decent enough, you will be fine taking photos on that.
 And if you don’t have a head torch, then you’ll be using your phone for light.
 You may also have apps or games on your phone to keep you entertained at night, too.
 However, you shouldn’t use it too much, as again there is no electricity.

 POWER BANK – A power-bank is essential if you are going to be using the phone a lot, so bring a good capacity one (and a charger wire) along with you.

-WATER BOTTLE WITH A FILTER – If you are already out traveling in South America or Peru specifically, you’ll probably already have a travel water bottle complete with a filter.
-However, your tour will provide you with drinking water throughout the tour – both in the morning and the evening.
-This can go straight into your water bottle, and you can reduce plastic waste by not buying a load of bottled water before you embark on the Inca Trail.
+WATER BOTTLE WITH A FILTER – If you are already out traveling in South America, you’ll probably already have a travel water bottle complete with a filter.
+You will be provided with drinking water throughout the trail – during any meal.

 SNACKS – Snacks are a very good idea.
 It is not fun to be hungry while out on a hike.
 Essential snacks like nuts, trail mix, protein bars and the like are important.
 You will want to keep your energy high, especially if you know for a fact that you are prone to feeling the effects of hunger, or low sugar levels.

 PASSPORT – Definitely do not leave this at your hotel!
 You will need your passport to even enter the Inca Trail in the first place.
 It will be used to verify your permit at the checkpoint and you will also need it to enter Machu Picchu.
 It has to be your original passport: no photocopies allowed.